gm-manish/pneumonia-prediction/README.md

 Step 1: Download the Data From the Given [Source](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia)<br>

-Step 2: Open the Notebook and Use Runall.(Since, there is huge number of parameters,there may be high usage of CPU and GPU as a result).<br>
+Step 2: Open the Notebook and Use Runall.
+(Since there is a considerable number of parameters, there may be high usage of CPU and GPU.)<br>

 Note that: We have also used model checkpointing if there is failure in training.